yuanyuanqu/Predict_News_Authenticity___Deep_Learning/README.md

 # Predict_News_Authenticity___Deep_Learning_Project
 ## Project Description
 In this project, we plan to build a model to identify whether a piece of news is fake or real for the news industry, such as the New York Times.
-The News company can utilize this tool to quickly identify the reliability of their sources before showing to the public.
+The News company can utilize this tool to quickly identify the reliability of the news sources before releasing them to the public.

 This model could greatly reduce fact-checking hours and improve working efficiency.
 Moreover, it will help the company reduce man-hour cost and build a higher brand reputation by providing more accurate content.